 I am disappointed such a large corporation could not provide us with a spot on a future tour, plenty of cabins on cruise ships are empty and lots of food must go to waste.
 We also would be very likely to use them again in the future.
 Lessons learned, expect unexpected and buy adequate insurance not from cruise company which was very expensive ($269 each) but from travel agent.. and don't count on being heard for your particular circumstance.. general rules apply to all.

-CALIFORNIA -- We traveled twice before on Holland America, we love to cruise and have been on large cruise ship lines and on riverboat cruises, and found the food on Holland America better than most.
+CALIFORNIA -- We traveled twice before on Holland America.
+We love to cruise and have been on large cruise ship lines and on riverboat cruises, and found the food on Holland America better than most.
 The complaint about the food being bland, is unfounded.
 There are salt and pepper shakers on every table, plus different condiments.
-We discovered that on Holland America ships, we did not end up with swollen ankles due to over salting, that usually is a covering up of poor quality ingredients, and poor cooking. good quality food products will not need masking with over seasoning.
-Our only complaint would be the choice of ports.
-Cruising from NY to Quebec, we found the stops in Canada,
+We discovered that on Holland America ships, we did not end up with swollen ankles due to over salting, that usually is a covering up of poor quality ingredients, and poor cooking. good quality food products will not need masking with over-seasoning.

 Traveled recently on an 11 day land/sea package with Holland America.
 We were very pleased with the trip; food, service, handling, HAL people, etc. The problem comes with booking an extra room night in Anchorage because we could not arrive on time for the 1st day departure.

 I was quoted an extra room night for $154.
 After arriving in Anchorage, I realized that they booked the extra room night as they would an excursion - $154 per person as if we had two rooms.
 The end result is that I paid $308 for a room for one night.
 When I inquired about the cost for a room at the hotel desk, a Saturday night stay in May, the normal charge is $139 plus tax = $154.